 If you are bothered by symptoms like hot flashes, night sweats, or vaginal dryness, your doctor might suggest taking estrogen (as well as progesterone, if you still have a uterus).
 This is known as menopausal hormone therapy (MHT).
 Some people still call it hormone replacement therapy or HRT.
 Taking these hormones will probably help with menopause symptoms.
 It also can prevent the bone loss that can happen at menopause.

 Menopausal hormone therapy has risks.
-That is why the U.S. Food and Drug Administration suggests that women who want to try MHT to manage their hot flashes or vaginal dryness use the lowest dose that works for the shortest time it's needed.
-Your symptoms may come back when you stop taking hormones.
+That is why the U.S. Food and Drug Administration suggests that women who want to try MHT to manage their hot flashes or vaginal dryness use the lowest dose that works for the shortest time it’s needed.

 Right now, there is a lot still to learn about taking hormones.
 See For More Information to find out how to get a copy of NIA’s free, more detailed tip sheet, Hormones and Menopause .
 It has the most current information on menopausal hormone therapy.